noemistatcat/Sparkify-Capstone-Project/README.md

 ## Acknowledgements

-I thank [Udacity](https://www.udacity.com/) for providing this challenge and learning experience.
+I thank [Udacity](https://www.udacity.com/) for giving me an opportunity to publish this analysis.